qqwang-berkeley/JUM/README.md

 - The analysis functions in the current version are complete.
 I will continue to simplify the user-interface.

-## Annouce the launch of JUM V2.0.2  Significant speed improvement (>20X), simplified user interface and updated user-friendly output formats.
+## Annouce the launch of JUM V2.0.2: featuring significant speed improvement (>20X), simplified user interface and updated user-friendly output formats.
 * Complete manual for V2.0.2: <https://github.com/qqwang-berkeley/JUM/wiki/The-Hitchhiker's-guide-to-JUM-(version-2.0.2-)>

 * Legacy manual for V2.0 and V2.0.1: <https://github.com/qqwang-berkeley/JUM/wiki/A-Hitchhiker's-guide-to-JUM-(version-2.0-and-up)>